edgestorejs/edgestore/docs/docs/main/troubleshooting.md

 ## Try to run one of the example apps

-You can try to run one of the example apps in your local machine to see if it works.
+You can try to run one of the example apps on your local machine to see if it works.

 - clone the repo
   - `git clone https://github.com/edgestorejs/edgestore.git`